webix-hub/docs/data/api/selectionmodel_select.md

 @params:
 - id		string, array		the id of a single item or an array of items ids
-- non_modal		bool		if it's set to <i>true</i>, each next method call for the same item will select/unselect this item by turns.<br> if it's set to <i>false</i>, the first method call selects the item and further calls won't affect the selection.
-The default value - <i>false</i>
 - continue		bool		if it's set to <i>true</i>, the method won't affect the existing selection (will select new items but preserve selection of old items).
 The default value - <i>false</i>

 @example: